 What We Don’t Like:

 - Warranties: Some ProForm warranties are better than others.
-The cheapest models only include one year of parts protection, but others have five.
+The cheapest models only include one year of parts protection, but others have up to six.

 - Older treadmill models: We advise against purchasing late-model ProForm treadmills.
+(None are included on this review page or on the ProForm website.)
 Many of these were sold with 90-day warranties and are not expected to last for long.

-ProForm was once considered a substandard budget brand, but now it has earned a better review.
-The range of prices and features includes something for everyone.
-The Performance Series is best for walkers, the PRO and Power Series are great for most runners, and the Boston Marathon Series is ideal for those who run hours at a time.
+ProForm was once considered a substandard budget brand, but now it has earned much better treadmill reviews.
+The range of prices and features includes something for everyone: The Performance Series is best for walkers, the PRO and Power Series are great for most runners, and the Boston Marathon Series is ideal for those who run hours at a time.